PAIR-code/what-if-tool/website/src/explore.md

 ---

 <div class="mdl-cell--8-col mdl-cell--8-col-tablet mdl-cell--4-col-phone">

+<a name="web"></a>

 ## Web demos

 Play with the What-If Tool on a pre-loaded trained model and dataset right in the browser.

   <div class="mdl-grid no-padding">

+  {% include partials/demo-card c-title: "Compare income classification on UCI census data", link: "/demos/uci.html",
+  c-data-source: "Census Income Data Set", c-data-source-url: "http://archive.ics.uci.edu/ml/datasets/Census+Income",
-  {% include partials/demo-card c-title: "Compare income classification on UCI census data", link: "/demos/uci.html", c-copy: "Compare two binary classification models that predict whether a person earns more than $50k a year, based on their census information.
+  c-copy: "Compare two binary classification models that predict whether a person earns more than $50k a year, based on their census information.
 Examine how different features affect each models' prediction, in relation to each other.", tags: "binary classification, model comparison", external:"true" %}

   {% include partials/demo-card c-title: "Explore age-prediction regression on UCI census data", link: "/demos/age.html", c-copy: "Explore the performance of a regression model which predicts a person's age from their census information.
 Slice your dataset to evaluate performance metrics such as aggregated inference error measures for each subgroup.
 Explore feature attributions calculated by vanilla gradients.", tags: "regression, attributions", external:"true" %}